hpdharrison/Swift-Computational-Chem/README.md

 ## The aim of this project

 In this project, I aim to create a computational means to simulate any chemical reaction taking into account external factors such as temperature, pressure and concentration allowing for a complete evaluation of the reaction.
-The main language of choice is swift mainly for its relative ease of development and speed from being a compiled language.
-In addition it can be ported to iOS and MacOS to make it a powerful tool in learning and virtualising experiments.
+---
+## Why swift?

+Swift is a modern compiled language which is very fast and easy to develop.
+Swift, being the replacment for Obj-C, is natively compatible on any iOS and MacOS device.
+This will allow the tool to expand and perhaps be a powerful tool in learning the fundamental ideas in chemistry as well as simulating more complex reactions to safely predict what may happen in a physical lab experiment.
 ---
 ## Features
 Features of the software so far: